arithefirst/portfolio-v2/src/content/posts/one-app-4-frameworks.md

 <div v-for="..." />
 ```

 This seems like a weird way to do it, and in my mind, the way most other frameworks do it (wrapping a component in a block that will repeat it for foo in bar) makes much more sense.
-However, I did find that this.

 Another thing that felt weird to me was the way Vue does component props.
 Using a function that you pass types to is, in my opinion, a very odd way to handle props that I've never seen before.
 If you don't get what I mean, this is what props in Vue look like: